DeveloperZo/InfinityQube/Assets/Docs/Project Doc/3_GameplayMechanics.md

 Advanced cube state modification system that dynamically alters Infinity cube behavior through delayed marker placement:

 #### Core Mechanism
-- **Collision Trigger**: When any player cube collides with a Wave Infinity cube, the collision face gets painted
+- **Collision Trigger**: When Matrix, Recursion, or Infinity player cubes collide with a Wave Infinity cube, the collision face gets painted
+- **Unit Cube Exception**: Unit cubes do NOT paint Infinity cubes - they are destroyed on collision without painting
 - **Cube Continuation**: The painted Infinity cube continues moving with the wave after collision
 - **Predictable Rotation**: Cubes rotate on a fixed, predictable schedule as the wave advances
 - **Marker Placement**: When the painted face rotates down and touches the grid, a marker of the painted type appears at that tile
+- **Configurable Telegraph Window**: Each wave can configure how many moves ahead to show telegraph indicators (default: 3 moves)
+- **Telegraph System**: Visual indicators show on destination tiles for all painted faces that will touch the grid within the configured window
-- **Timing Mastery**: Players must learn the rotation rhythm to predict where markers will appear
+- **Timing Mastery**: Players learn the rotation rhythm and use telegraphs to predict where markers will appear

 #### Face Status Types
 - **None**: Standard behavior, no modification